karstenw/nodebox-pyobjc/README.md

 Latest changes
 --------------

+2017-05-20 Version 1.9.17.
+Added zipfile for support of patched color library.

 2017-05-20 Version 1.9.16.
 Added preference for Library Path.
 It can be anywhere now.
 Added help menu item to open the Library path.

 2017-05-17 Version 1.9.15.
 Upgraded to Python 2.7.13.
 Dropped the 32-bit version.